Available on: Enterprise Edition

 Vault Configuration

-Kestra also supports the KV Secrets Engine - Version 2 as a secrets backend.
+Follow the steps below to configure the KV Secrets Engine - Version 2 as your secrets backend.

 To authenticate Kestra with HashiCorp Vault, you can use Userpass, Token or AppRole Auth Methods, all of which requires full read and write policies.
 You can optionally change root-engine or namespace (if you use Vault Enterprise).